briandorsey/partisci/README.md

 * When did application A last update? (from host H?)
 * What applications are installed on host H?

-However, Partisci *only* knows about applications which have been modified to send it updates.
+However, Partisci *only* knows about applications which send updates.
+Each application needs a small change to send these updates.

 Full documentation here: http://briandorsey.github.com/partisci/